kitajchuk/clutch/README.md

 ```

 #### Template
 The Clutch node server uses [ejs](http://ejs.co) out of the box.
 The system is designed using [consolidate](https://www.npmjs.com/package/consolidate) so you can swap out for any template language you want that is supported by this module.
-You can change the defaults in `server/core/config.js` editing the `template.module` and `template.requires` fields.
+You can change the defaults in `clutch.config.js` editing the `template.module` field.

 The `template` anatomy: